shekhawatabhinandan/Inventory-Management-System/README.md

 # Inventory-Management-System
+A
-A simple dashboard for inventory management
+ dashboard for inventory management